 How much RAM is in my computer?

-Press the Windows Key + R to bring up the Run command.
+If you have an older version of Windows, press the Windows Key + R to bring up the Run command.

 Type dxdiag in the Open field and click OK.
 In the window that pops up you'll be able to see how much memory is inside your PC.